jppelteret/dealii-weak_forms/doc/readme/concept.md

 Unfortunately, the concrete class types get more and more complex as the chain of operations increases.
 (You might be exposed to this in the event of a compilation failure in a user code.)
-However, as the compiler knows the exact ctype that omputes operations, the call operators are transparent and the compiler is in principle able to generate very fast code with which to perform evaluations.
+However, as the compiler knows the exact type that computes operations, the call operators are transparent and the compiler is in principle able to generate very fast code with which to perform evaluations.